grab/engineering-blog/_posts/2020-01-07-plumbing-at-scale.md

 Streaming systems are often at the heart of event-driven architectures, and what starts as a need for a simple message bus for asynchronous processing of events quickly evolves into one that requires a more sophisticated stream processing paradigms.
 Earlier this year, we saw common patterns of event processing emerge across our Go backend ecosystem, including:
 - Filtering and mapping stream events of one type to another
-- Aggregating events into time windows and materializing them back to the event log or to various types of transactional and analytics databases
+- Aggregating events into time windows and materialising them back to the event log or to various types of transactional and analytics databases

 Generally, a class of problems surfaced which could be elegantly solved through an event sourcing[^1] platform with a stream processing framework built over it, similar to the Keystone platform at Netflix[^2].